lmyint/stat_thinking/fall2017/general_docs/syllabus.md

 regarding a broad scientific topic.
 Students can come up with this topic on their own or choose from topics in a 2015 [Pew Research Center report](http://www.pewinternet.org/2015/01/29/public-and-scientists-views-on-science-and-society/).
 Teams will be required to read and evaluate a collection of news articles and primary research articles.
-Deliverables include a group report and a group presentation.
+Teams will give presentations during the last week of class.
 More information will be given in a separate document.

 ## Late assignments